ramzi-bouzaiene/claude-senior-engineer-skills/README.md

 > **From Bug → Clean → Scalable → Production**

-A curated collection of 30 Claude-style skills that mirror how senior engineers *actually* think about code — not just writing it, but understanding, debugging, fixing, refactoring, optimizing, hardening, and reviewing it.
+A curated collection of 30 Claude-style skills that mirror how senior engineers *actually* think about code, not just writing it, but understanding, debugging, fixing, refactoring, optimizing, hardening, and reviewing it.

 These skills are designed to be used with [Claude Code](https://claude.ai/code) or any Claude-powered AI workflow.
 Each skill is a precise, opinionated instruction set that transforms Claude into a domain-specific expert for a given engineering task.